shirakiya/setup-tfcmt/README.md

 # setup-tfcmt

-> [!WARNING]
-> This repository has been archived as its maintenance has been handed over to the organization the author is belongs to.

 This [shirakiya/setup-tfcmt](https://github.com/shirakiya/setup-tfcmt) action is a JavaScript action on GitHub Actions that sets up [suzuki-shunsuke/tfcmt](https://github.com/suzuki-shunsuke/tfcmt) command in your GitHub Actions workflow.